deepshikhadhammi/Java-GUI-Game--Monster-VS-Heroes/README.md

 2. HELP
   a) About: On selecting about menu item an alert message dialog box will appear that will gic=ve the details about the author, tutorial,TA, email and version.

+**RUN JAR FILE**
+In order to run a jar file user should open cmd and then enter the module path and add modules.
+ For example:
+java --module-path "C:\Program Files\Java\javafx-sdk-17.0.2\lib" --add-modules
+javafx.controls,javafx.fxml -jar Assignment3CPSC233W22.jar